piesauce/piesauce.com/projects.md

 I am also interested in privacy-preserving NLP systems, specifically in terms of preventing demographic information leakage from hidden layer activations of neural networks.

+#### Publications

+1. Pai, S ”Automated Data Classification for mainframes”, Master’s thesis, Eindhoven University of Technology, 2012
+2. Pai, S ; Sharma, Y et al ”Formal Verification of OAuth 2.0 using the Alloy framework” In proc. of International Conference of Communications Systems and Network Technologies, Jammu, 2011